wp-plugins/easy-wp-cookie-popup/readme.txt

 == Description ==

-Easy Wordpress Cookies Popup displays a fully-customised popup that notifies new visitors to your website that it uses cookies.
+= Display A Cookie Notification Popup on Your Wordpress Site = Easy Wordpress Cookies Popup displays a fully-customised popup that notifies new visitors to your website that it uses cookies.
 This is great for those sites who now have to comply with the EU Cookie Law.
 Additionally, for those sites that want to use a simple, lightweight system to display a warning that the site uses cookies, Easy Wordpress Cookies Popup is a handy tool that is both easy to use and feature-full.

 = Only Display To New Visitors =